 2. Assemble everything you need for this recipe in one place before you start to cook.
 This is called Mise en Place.
 This simple step can go a long way towards helping to prevent you from leaving out anything integral to the recipe by mistake.

-3. Any buttery textured cracker will work.
-You can use the round ones or even the rectangular ones.
-The important thing is that they are buttery and short textured, not saltines or water crackers.
+3. Any buttery-textured cracker will work.
+You can use round ones or even rectangular ones.
+The important thing is that they are buttery and short-textured, not saltines or water crackers.
 I do prefer the round ones.

 4. Always start with the best chicken that you can afford to buy.
 I like to use free-range chicken, and corn fed chicken if I can get it.
 This is because I believe that they have the best flavor and I don’t like to support an industry that is cruel to animals.
 I realize these are personal preferences.
 You can do whatever you wish according to your own conscience and budget.

 5. I crush my crackers in a small food processor.
 This makes short work of the chore and gives a much more even crumb.